 Treating a Lower Body Injury

 Imagine you are bugging out following a catastrophic event.
 You are following your perfectly laid plans.
-Your group is heading to your ready stocked and secure bug out location.
-You are still a few away when one of your group suffers a major lower body injury.They are in considerable pain, unable to walk and it is likely they have a broken ankle.
+Your group is heading to your ready-stocked and secure bug-out location.
+You are still a few away when one of your groups suffers a major lower-body injury.They are in considerable pain, unable to walk and it is likely they have a broken ankle.
 This situation needs immediate attention to prevent this from becoming a fight for survival.
 Treating a broken bone when bugging out is tricky but can be done.

 What to do: